bentrevor/vimfiles/README.md

 # vimfiles

 This is my vim config.
-There are many like it but this one is mine.
+There are many like it but this one is <del>mine</del> [Colin's](https://github.com/trptcolin/vimfiles), only better.

 ## Getting going